loskware/svelte-luna/README.md

 # LUNA

-Luna is a simple, elegant and beautiful UI component library for [Svelte](https://svelte.dev).
-It lives at https://github.com/loskware/svelte-luna.
+Luna is a simple, elegant and beautiful UI component library for Svelte.

 _Remember that Luna is still in an `EARLY STAGE`.
 Many aspects could change in the future._